XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-in-reporting-mode.md

 [Reporting mode](rippled-server-modes.html) is a mode of the XRP Ledger core server specialized for serving [HTTP and WebSocket APIs](rippled-api.html).

 In reporting mode, the server does not connect to the peer-to-peer network.
 Instead, it uses gRPC to get validated data from one or more trusted servers that are connected to the P2P network.

-It can then efficiently handle RPCs, reducing the load on rippled nodes running in P2P mode.
+It can then efficiently handle RPCs, reducing the load on `rippled` servers running in P2P mode.

-Fig: High-level illustration of how reporting mode works
+Fig.: High-level illustration of how reporting mode works

-The reporting mode of rippled uses two datastores:
+The reporting mode of `rippled` uses two datastores:

-The primary persistent datastore for rippled that includes transaction metadata, account states, and ledger headers.
+* The primary persistent datastore for `rippled` that includes transaction metadata, account states, and ledger headers.
 You can use NuDB or Cassandra as the primary persistent datastore.

-Postgres database to hold relational data, which is used mainly by tx and account_tx.
+* PostgreSQL database to hold relational data, which is used mainly by [tx method][] and [account_tx method][].

 When a reporting mode server receives an API request, it loads the data from these data stores if possible.
 For requests that require data from the P2P network, the reporting mode forwards the request to a P2P server, and then passes the response back to the client.